-Pepephone roaming is among the simplest on the market: within the European Union, you use your home plan without paying extra, and outside Europe, you pay per usage.
+Pepephone roaming is one of the simplest on the market: within the European Union you use your home rate without paying extra, and outside Europe you pay per consumption.
 The catch is in distant destinations, where the cost per use skyrockets.
-Here, we tell you the prices, how to activate it, and the alternative that saves you money.
+Here we tell you about prices, how to activate it, and the alternative that saves money.

 How Pepephone roaming works

-Pepephone applies a simple policy: within the EU, you use your usual plan without surcharges, and outside the EU, you pay per use according to the destination's rates.
-There are no hidden extra bonuses or convoluted fine print, which any traveler appreciates.
+Pepephone applies a simple policy: within the EU you consume your usual rate without surcharges, and outside the EU you pay per use according to the destination's rates.
+There are no hidden extra bonuses or convoluted fine print, something any traveler appreciates.

-Pepephone is a mobile virtual network operator (MVNO) that operates on the MásMóvil/Vodafone network in Spain, and that dictates how it behaves when you leave the country.
-Its philosophy has always been transparency: the same plan you use at home works throughout the European Union without you having to do anything or contract supplements.
-The problem arises when you travel further, because then pay-per-use comes into play: every megabyte, minute, or SMS is charged at international roaming prices.
-If you don't know how your line behaves outside Europe, first review what roaming is and why rates vary so much depending on the country.
-The practical rule is clear: in the EU, complete peace of mind; outside the EU, absolute control of consumption.
-Confusing both scenarios is what leads to the exorbitant bills we hear about every summer.
+Pepephone is a mobile virtual network operator (MVNO) that operates on the MásMóvil/Vodafone network in Spain, and that determines how it behaves when you travel abroad.
+Its philosophy has always been transparency: the same rate you use at home works throughout the European Union without you having to do anything or contract supplements.
+The problem arises when you travel further, because then pay-per-use comes into play: each megabyte, minute, or SMS is charged at international roaming prices.
+If you don't know how your line behaves outside Europe, first review what data roaming is and why rates change so much depending on the country.
+The practical rule is clear: in the EU, total peace of mind; outside the EU, absolute control of consumption.
+Confusing both scenarios is what causes the exorbitant bills we hear about every summer.

 Roaming in the EU: included and without surprises

-In any country in the European Union, as well as Iceland, Liechtenstein, and Norway, your Pepephone plan works as it does in Spain: the same calls, the same SMS, and the same gigabytes of your plan, without surcharge.
-This is known as "roaming like home."
+In any country of the European Union, as well as Iceland, Liechtenstein and Norway, your Pepephone rate works as it does in Spain: same calls, same SMS and the same gigabytes of your plan, without surcharge.
+This is called "roaming like at home".

 This is the great advantage of traveling in Europe with a Spanish operator.
-If you spend a weekend in Lisbon, a week in Rome, or a month in Berlin, your data plan performs the same as in Madrid, without activating anything or paying daily supplements.
-There is one nuance that should be known: the fair use policy established by European regulations.
-If your plan includes many gigabytes, there may be a data limit for roaming to prevent abuse (for example, people who contract a Spanish line only to use it always in another country).
-For the vast majority of tourist trips, this limit is more than sufficient and you won't even notice it.
-Even so, check the operator's official website for the exact data for your plan, because the specific limit depends on the price of your plan.
-For the vast majority of tourist getaways, you won't have to worry about this limit: just connect and enjoy.
+If you spend a weekend in Lisbon, a week in Rome or a month in Berlin, your data plan performs the same as in Madrid, without activating anything or paying daily supplements.
+There is one nuance that should be known: the fair use policy set by European regulations.
+If your plan includes many gigabytes, there may be a data roaming limit to avoid abuse (for example, people who contract a Spanish line only to use it always in another country).
+For the vast majority of tourist trips, this limit is more than enough and you won't even notice it.
+Even so, check the official operator's website for the exact data of your rate, because the specific limit depends on the price of your plan.
+For the vast majority of tourist getaways, you won't have to worry about that limit: just connect and enjoy.

 Outside the EU: pay-per-use and typical prices

-Outside the European Union, Pepephone bills per consumption: each megabyte of data, each minute of calls, and each SMS is charged according to the destination zone.
-Without a specific bundle, browsing in the US, Japan, or Morocco can be very expensive, so it's advisable to calculate before traveling.
+Outside the European Union, Pepephone bills per consumption: each megabyte of data, each minute of call and each SMS are charged according to the destination zone.
+Without a specific bonus, browsing in the US, Japan or Morocco can be very expensive, so it is advisable to calculate before traveling.

 This is where roaming stops being your friend.
 Destinations outside Europe are grouped into tariff zones, and the further you travel, the higher the price per megabyte.
 As a guide (these are not official figures and vary by country), these are the typical ranges that a Spanish MVNO like Pepephone usually handles for consumption outside the EU: